Edgenesis/shifu.dev/docs/guides/cases/connect-s7-plc4x.md

 ### write

-**write** indicates the command to modify the value of the corresponding location:
+**write** means to modify the value of the corresponding location through commands:

 For example, the command ``curl "deviceshifu-plc4x/read?%Q0.0:BOOL=true"` will change the first bit of ``Q0`` to true.